Gender Equality Plan (GEP)

 - Women’s Voice: (including the Menopause group) in support of Athena Swan and gender equality across the campus.

-Our Students’ Union operates an equality and diversity policy, which aims to uphold the principles of equal opportunity and respect as the basis human rights of all users of the Students’ Union.
+Our Students’ Union operates an equity and diversity policy, which aims to uphold the principles of equal opportunity and respect as the basis human rights of all users of the Students’ Union.
 Its aim is to ensure that no student receives less favourable treatment from any member or guest of the Union on grounds of political beliefs, sex, race, ethnic or national origin, religion, age, disability, sexual orientation, social class, martial status or any unjustifiable distinction.